cxlai/my-pet-snake/README.md

 * Google Chrome Version 69.

 ## Installation
 1. Clone the repo.
-Javascript all runs in the browser.
+This is all client-side and runs in the browser!

 ## Usage
 Open `index.html` in Chrome and follow the instructions in the game.